micromouseonline/ukmarsbot/docs/index.md

-# 🤖 Robot Build Guide
+# 🤖 GEMINI Build Guide

-Welcome to the official build guide for **[Your Robot Name]**!
+Welcome to the official build guide for **[UKMARSBOT GEMINI]**!
 This page walks you through everything you need to assemble, wire, and test your robot.

 ---